harmonysoft-tech/traute/core/javac/README.md

 ## 6. Settings

-All plugin settings are delivered through *-A* command line switch.
+All plugin settings are delivered through the *-A* command line switch.
 See [javac documentation](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/javac.html) for more details.

 **NotNull Annotations**